Last Updated on December 22, 2023 by Amit Bansal

-Everything is set, you can cross-check by entering your signature in your email message, and hovering over the Map icon you will see the link address appears, that results when you mail with your signature that person easily clicks on the map icon and your location will appear in the Google Map.
+Everything is set, you can cross-check by entering your signature in your email message, and hovering over the Map icon you will see the link address appear, that results when you mail with your signature that person easily clicks on the map icon, and your location will appear in the Google Map.

 What are the benefits of Google Maps Email Signatures?

 - It saves time to reach the location.